-- Note that everyone is different.
+Note that everyone is different.
 The right gear for your buddy may or may not be the right gear for you on the same terrain.
-Experiment and find out what works for you in different riding conditions - In general, try to use gear combinations that keep your chain as straight as possible
+Experiment and find out what works for you in different riding conditions

-Combinations of large chainring + large cog and small chainring + small cog are known as "crosschaining" and should be avoided because they are less efficient when pedaling and can also contribute to mechanical failures
+- In general, try to use gear combinations that keep your chain as straight as possible - Combinations of largest chainring + largest cog and smallest chainring + smallest cog are known as "cross-chaining" and should be avoided because they are less efficient when pedaling and can also contribute to mechanical failures